 Dental crowns provide a convenient and effective way to treat a chipped or cracked tooth.
-Brian P. Danielewicz, DDS, knows how a cracked or chipped tooth can negatively impact your appearance, the look of your smile, or the functioning of your bite.
-Dr. Danielewicz provides same-day dental crowns as an innovative solution at his offices in Libertyville and Antioch, Illinois.
-If you’re wondering how dental crowns can improve your smile, call the nearest office or schedule here on the web.
+Brian P. Danielewicz, DDS, in Libertyville and Antioch, Illinois, knows how a cracked or chipped tooth can negatively impact your appearance, the look of your smile, or the functioning of your bite.
+Dr. Danielewicz uses advanced technology utilizing CEREC® crowns to restore your smile.
+If you’re wondering how dental crowns can improve your smile, call the nearest office or schedule an appointment online.

 Dental crowns are a dental prosthesis specially designed to act as a cap for your damaged tooth and blend in with your natural teeth.

 Dental crowns are usually made from porcelain, metal, or ceramic, and can alter and enhance the size, shape, and appearance of damaged teeth and protect them from any additional decay, infection, and damage.
 Dr. Danielewicz carefully places a dental crown over your tooth to restore broken, chipped, discolored, or cracked teeth.